technocrat/technocrat/_main.knit.md

 ### Cautionary Example

-For a relatively small dataset, the `r as.character(prettyNum(nf, big.mark = ','))` deaths of women represent a large variety of circumstances.
+For a relatively small dataset, the 53 deaths of women represent a large variety of circumstances.
 It's a classic problem in analysis, which is trying to put too many pigeons into too few pigeon holes.

 ## Next steps